pandulapeter/beagle/README.md

 By default you can fetch Beagle by shaking the device.

 ### Step 4: Finish the setup by adding modules
 After this a number of modules should be provided, but this configuration can be changed at any time (from any thread) and the UI will automatically be updated.
+The simplest way of doing this is by calling:

 ```kotlin
 Beagle.setModules(module1, module2, ...)
 ```
 At this point you should be aware of two options:
 * The list of [built-in modules](https://github.com/pandulapeter/beagle/blob/master/core/src/main/java/com/pandulapeter/beagle/modules/).
 Every file in this package is documented.
-These modules should cover most use cases and have the advantage of a fake, **noop** implementation which means that no part of their logic is compiled into your release builds.
+These modules should cover most use cases and have the advantage of also providing a fake, **noop** implementation which means that no part of their logic is compiled into your release builds.
 * The ability to write custom modules.
 For this a good starting point is looking at the built-in implementations from above, but [this document](https://github.com/pandulapeter/beagle/blob/master/metadata/CUSTOM_MODULES.md) also provides some guidance.

 ## Documentation